remap/ndn-pi/examples/led_control/Readme.md

 Setup
 -------

 You may run these three nodes on one or more Raspberry Pis.
-The Raspberry Pi running the LED node expects to have an LED connected to BCM pin 24.
+The simple LED node (led_node.py) expects to have an LED connected to BCM pin 24.
+The multiple LED node (led_multi_node.py) is initially configured to have LEDs on pins 24 and 17.

 <Insert wiring diagram?>